 Current Competition Details

 The Sanders Prize in the History of Early Modern Philosophy is a biennial essay competition open to scholars who are within fifteen (15) years of receiving a Ph.D. or students who are currently enrolled in a graduate program.
-Independent scholars may also be eligible and should direct inquiries to Donald Rutherford, co-editor of Oxford Studies in Early Modern Philosophy at firstname.lastname@example.org.
+Independent scholars may also be eligible and should direct inquiries to Donald Rutherford, editor of Oxford Studies in Early Modern Philosophy at drutherford@

-Submitted essays must present original research in the history of early modern philosophy, interpreted broadly as the period that begins roughly with Descartes and his contemporaries and ends with Kant.
+Submitted essays must present original research in the history of early modern philosophy, interpreted as the period that begins roughly with Descartes and his contemporaries and goes to the end of the eighteenth century.
+(Following customary disciplinary boundaries, papers on Kant will be considered only if they are primarily concerned with Kant’s relations to earlier seventeenth and eighteenth century figures.)
 The core of the subject matter is philosophy and its history, though philosophy in this period was much broader than today and included a great deal of what currently belongs to the natural sciences, theology, and politics.
 Essays should be between 7,500 and 15,000 words.
 Since winning essays will appear in Oxford Studies in Early Modern Philosophy, submissions must not be under review elsewhere.
-To be eligible for this year’s prize, submissions must be received, electronically, by October 1, 2018.
 Refereeing will be blind; authors should omit remarks and references that might disclose their identities.
 Receipt of submissions will be acknowledged by e-mail.
-The winner will be determined by a committee appointed by Donald Rutherford and Daniel Garber, the co-editors of Oxford Studies in Early Modern Philosophy and will be announced by the end of November.
-(The editors reserve the right to extend the deadline, if no essay is chosen.)
-At the author’s request, the editors will simultaneously consider entries in the prize competition as submissions for publication in Oxford Studies in Early Modern Philosophy independently of the prize.
+The winner will be determined by a committee appointed by the editorial board of Oxford Studies in Early Modern Philosophy and will be announced by the end of November.
+(The editorial board reserves the right to extend the deadline, if no essay is chosen.)
+At the author’s request, the editor will simultaneously consider entries in the prize competitionas submissions for publication in Oxford Studies in Early Modern Philosophy independently of the prize.

-Submissions and inquiries should be directed to Donald Rutherford, co-editor of Oxford Studies in Early Modern Philosophy at email@example.com
+Submissions and inquiries should be directed to Donald Rutherford, editor of Oxford Studies in Early Modern Philosophy at drutherford@

 Julia Joráti, Ohio State University